vbookshelf/Gospel-Bot/README.md

 ## Notes
 - The chatbot's voice quality on mobile is much better than voice quality on desktop.
 - Auto speak can be turned off in the settings menu.
+- The Qwen model supports more than 70 languages.
+Gospel Bot can be easily modified to chat in a different language.

 <br>